stuartfong1/Shark-on-the-Road/README.md

 # Shark on the Road
-Winner of the SharkHacks 3 hackathon for Silliest Hack.
+Winner of the SharkHacks3 hackathon for Silliest Hack.

 This is a program that uses machine learning to detect the presence of sharks on a road.